cihanb/kubernetesdemo_rp/README.md

 ```

 ## Step #3 - Setup Redis Enterprise Pack (Redis<sup>e</sup> Pack) cluster
 We are now ready to create the Redis Enterprise Pack (Redis<sup>e</sup> Pack) cluster.
 There is one small change that needs to be done to the container to get networking to work properly: we need to change the css binding to 0.0.0.0.
-To do this you ned to run the following in each container with each iteration using the pods name from the _kubectl get po_ output above.
+To do this, you need to run the following in each container with each iteration using the pods name from the _kubectl get po_ output above.
 ```
 kubectl exec -it redispack-deployment-709212938-765lg -- bash
 # sudo su -